 “It is just as if He had placed her upon a high wall, dividing this life from the life to come; so that, seeing what is suffered in that life beyond, she might manifest to us, even in this life, what we are to expect when we have passed the boundary.’
 This is a mere epitome of her wonderful and exquisitely beautiful treatise, which has given St. Catherine a rank among the theologians of the Church.”
 [End quote]

-One thing more: As we noted in yesterday’s post, Each day that we pray for the poor souls in November, the Church offers generous indulgences for the Poor Souls and there are many ways of obtaining plenary indulgences for them as well.
+Each day that we pray for the poor souls in November, the Church offers generous indulgences for the Poor Souls and there are many ways of obtaining plenary indulgences for them as well.
 There is a little saying among the worldly that “No good deed goes unpunished.”
 But with God our Father, it is just the opposite and our good intentions for the Poor Souls are rewarded most generously.
-God, our Loving and merciful Father is so very pleased when we, His children, love and care for each other!
+God, our loving and merciful Father is so very pleased when we, His children, love and care for each other!
 So let’s be mindful of our fellow faithful Catholics who can no longer help themselves but will earnestly intercede for us once they reach heaven.
 One thing especially you might want to request from “your” poor souls (those with whom you have formed a bond of prayers) You may do well to ask them to help you attain the knowledge of your most ingrained sins and a sincere hatred for them.
 This is a most efficacious intention!

 Thank you so much for reading and please let me know if you notice any errors in my postings.